anjana-474/Car-Price-Prediction/README.md

 The model learns the relationship between the features and the selling price.

 # Evaluation
-Evaluate the model's performance on the testing set using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R²).
+Evaluate the model's performance on the testing set using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R²). <br>
 Analyze the coefficients to understand the influence of each feature on the car prices.

 # Conclusion